-Arch Rock Nature Trail is a 0.5 mile lightly trafficked out and back trail located near Desert Center, CA that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until November.
+Arch Rock Nature Trail is a 0.5 mile lightly trafficked out and back trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until November.

 One of the rock formations popular with the young crowd at Joshua Tree National Park.
-Open all year to all skill level.
-This is a rock formation that many people are unaware of at Joshua Tree National Park
+Open all year to all skill levels.

 Easy walk with cool rock formations that are good for jumping on.